THE WORKSHOP THEATER TO PRESENT THE DEBUT OF "THE ASTONISHING TIMES OF TIMOTHY CRATCHIT," A NEW MUSICAL BY ALLAN KNEE AND ANDRE CATRINI.

 Runs 2:15 plus intermission.

 NEW YORK -- Should Timothy Cratchit--Tiny Tim of Dickens' "A Christmas Carol"--be one of those characters who just vanishes after being a one-book wonder?
 Playwright Allan Knee thinks not.
-Knee is author of "The Man who was Peter Pan," which was initially produced by The Workshop Theater and became the basis for the Academy Award nominated film "Finding Neverland" and the Broadway musical of the same name.
+Knee is the author of "The Man Who Was Peter Pan," which was initially produced by The Workshop Theater and became the basis for the Academy Award-nominated film "Finding Neverland" and the Broadway musical of the same name.
 Knee offers a coming-of-age story for the boy in his newest musical, "The Astonishing Times of Timothy Cratchit," which he has written with composer/lyricist Andre Catrini.
 The piece was developed over the last three years by The Workshop Theater, 312 West 36th Street, and will premiere there December 3 to 19, directed by Thomas Cote, Artistic Director.

 The piece began about three years ago as a standard drama, inspired not only by Dickens' "A Christmas Carol" (1843) but also by "Memoirs of Joseph Grimaldi" (1838), in which Dickens, then 25, rewrote the autobiography of England's greatest clown and pantomime.
 The Workshop Theater held a three-day reading of the play, after which it was decided to add songs.
 Composer Andre Catrini was ultimately brought aboard when it was decided to evolve the play as a full musical, prompted largely by the musical potential of scenes depicting Grimaldi.

-Allan Knee is author of the play "The Man who was Peter Pan," which was first produced by The Workshop Theater and was the basis for the Academy Award nominated film "Finding Neverland" and the current Broadway musical of the same name.
+Allan Knee is the author of the play "The Man Who Was Peter Pan," which was first produced by The Workshop Theater and was the basis for the Academy Award-nominated film "Finding Neverland" and the current Broadway musical of the same name.
 He also wrote the book for the Broadway musical "Little Women" (starring Sutton Foster and Maureen McGovern).
 Other works include "Syncopation," which won an American Theater Critic's Award, and "The Jazz Age," which has been optioned for a West End production and was first presented by The Workshop Theater, directed by Workshop Artistic Director, Thomas Coté.
 For TV he wrote the four-part adaptation of "The Scarlet Letter" for PBS.
 His films include "Esther's Diary" and "Film Noir."
 He is a graduate of the Yale Drama School.

 Scenic Design is by Craig Napoliello.
-Lighting design is by Diane Duecker.
-Costume design is by Kimberley Windbiel.
+The lighting design is by Diane Duecker.
+The costume design is by Kimberley Windbiel.